 The island came under French rule in 1750 and vestiges of French colonial rule may be found in Ambodifotatra.
 The church, from 1837, is the oldest in Madagascar; the old fort is now occupied by the Malagasy army.

 The channel between Ile Ste Marie and the Malagasy mainland is a whale-watching hotspot.
-Large groups of humpback whales (Megaptera) make their annual migration from the Antarctic to the sheltered waters around Ile Ste Marie where they calve, nurse their young and engage in their spectacular courtship rituals between the end of June and September.
+Large groups of humpback whales (Megaptera) make their annual migration from the Antarctic to the sheltered waters around Ile Ste Marie where they calve, nurse their young and engage in their spectacular courtship rituals from early July to mid September.

 Humpback whales remain endangered, despite the current ban on commercial hunting.
 The reputable hotels on Ile Ste Marie arrange whale watching excursions that both adhere to the regulations to avoiding stressing the whales and contribute to our understanding of these majestic marine mammals.
+Princesse Bora for example, has links with the Mayotte-based NGO 'MEGAPTERA', of which partners include IUCN, Nausicaa and Centre for Dolphin Studies.
 You will be invited to collect data about the behaviour, whale songs, diving length, location, etc. for the world data base.

 Alternatively, you can just observe the awe-inspiring spectacle of a breaching humpback whale or a mother nursing her calf, and listen to their mysterious songs and the amazing sound of “flippering”, when a whale strikes its pectoral fins on the surface of the water.